 - Ease of Use

 Many templates (or “themes” in WordPress lingo) are available for Open Source CMSs.
-As a designer, I abhor templates.
-But I understand that for very small businesses starting out, they may be the only solution.
-If you decide to use a template, be extremely cautious.
-Many themes look great in demo-mode, but are poorly coded, ridiculously slow to load, and impossibly confusing to use (especially for non-technical administrators.)
+Themes are inexpensive and speed up the production process.
+For small firms, themes are often the only solution for budgetary reasons.
+But if you decide to use a template, be extremely cautious.
+Many themes look great in demo mode but are poorly coded, slow to load, and impossibly confusing to use (especially for non-technical administrators.)
+At Clockwork, we custom-design each site and then code the WordPress theme specifically for that client.

-If you talk to a dozen programmers and ask “Which CMS is the best?”, you’ll probably get a variety of answers.
-Most web programmers have their favorite CMS, simply because it’s the one they are most familiar with.
-If an agency owns a proprietary CMS they will, no doubt, tell you it’s the “best fit for you.”
+If you talk to a dozen programmers and ask, “Which CMS is the best?” you’ll likely get various answers.
+Most web programmers have their favorite CMS simply because it’s the one they are most familiar with.
+If an agency owns a proprietary CMS, they will, no doubt, tell you it’s the “best fit for you.”
 Each system has its advantages and disadvantages, so it really comes down to your specific needs and goals.
-As Adrian Bloem so eloquently stated, “Not only is there no ‘best CMS’ in general; there isn’t even a best CMS for you.
-All of these tools have drawbacks and shortcomings.
-Getting the right one means getting one that is the best fit to your scenarios and constraints.”
-Read his full post on the topic here: There is no “Best CMS for…” anything — and why it’s not useful to ask